Architecture Matters for Production Success

 MapR architecture preserves and therefore exploits its read-write file system capability to provide standard NFS interface for cluster access so that you can directly deposit data into the cluster without needing any special connectors.
 Whether it’s a web server, or a database server, or an application server, they can all dump data into MapR directly at very high speeds.
 MapR can behave like a giant NFS server that’s fully HA.
 This saves a lot of time and energy in trying to fork-lift data into Hadoop.
 With MapR, you can do it directly, with no intermediate steps needed.

-MapR is the technology leader for Hadoop because of a robust foundational architecture that cannot be built through bolt-on software patches.
+MapR is the big data technology leader because of a robust foundational architecture that cannot be built through bolt-on software patches.
 Case-in-point: Over the years, other distributions (all of which rely on HDFS) have attempted to catch up with MapR platform’s core functionality by providing sub-optimal point-solutions: there is one HA solution for NameNode, a different one for JobTracker, completely different HA architecture for HBase.
 Moreover these solutions are incomplete at best, as is the case with other attempts at providing basic enterprise-grade functionality such as snapshots, which cannot provide point-in-time recovery, and NFS access, which is read-only with low performance.

 Architecture matters for a big data platform that serves the needs of a wide array of big data users that need their platform to run all the time, provide the best performance and is easy to work with.
 Only the MapR Converged Data Platform gives you the architectural capabilities to use low cost commodity hardware, while getting enterprise-class reliability with instant-restart, snapshots, mirrors, and no single-point-of-failure, as well as access to standard protocols like NFS, ODBC, and Hadoop.